mtzfactory/nango/Readme.md

 -   📁 A lightweight code framework to standardize integrations development
 -   ⏱ Built-in infrastructure for scheduling, queuing and retries
--   🔒 Builtin OAuth support with UI components for authenticating end-users + token refresh
+-   🔒 Builtin OAuth support with automatic token refresh & UI components
 -   🛠 Delightful local development to test integrations as you code
 -   🔍 Powerful logging, monitoring and debugging
 -   ❤️  Simple setup with a CLI and native SDKs
 -   ⛔️ Automatic rate-limit detection & mitigation
 -   👥 Community-contributed blueprints for common integration use-cases
--   🧩 Universal: Works with any API and any programming language & framework
+-   🧩 Universal: Works with any API, any programming language & framework
 -   💻  Self-hostable, single docker container for easy local development

 Soon, we plan to support: